Ship Road Couplet

 The intersection of Ship Road and Lincoln Highway was one of several locations identified in the Township's Capital Improvements Plan (2015) as needing an upgrade to prevent congestion from getting worse on the Township's main roads.
 This particular upgrade is challenging because it is not feasible to simply add lanes to the existing road due to the impact on several important historic buildings, including St. Mary’s Chapel and the Ship Inn.
-Instead, the Plan proposed a “couplet” – a new road running parallel to the existing road – around the intersection.
+Instead, the Plan proposed a “couplet” – an additional lane offset from by coupled with the existing road – around the intersection.

 The Couplet also includes a public trail that will complete most of the planned connection between the existing Chester Valley Trail north of Ship Inn and the Chester Valley Trail extension planned for the out-of-service freight rail line south of the Exton By-Pass.

 - The Township has completed final surveying and preliminary engineering design work for the portion of the Couplet north of Lincoln Highway and continues dialogue with affected property owners.

 - The Township has applied to the Pennsylvania Department of Community and Economic Development for funding for the north portion through the Multi-Modal Transportation Fund Program.
 We will know if the application is successful by the end of 2019.
 Matching funds will come from transportation impact fees collected from developers since 2015.

 - Two developers have submitted plans that include the southern 2/3 of the Couplet, and approval of those plans would be conditioned upon the developers constructing that portion.

 Properties near the intersection of Ship Road and Lincoln Highway – the former Entenmann’s site and the back half of the Laborer’s District Council Training Center property – are for sale.
 Two developers have the properties under agreement.

 There are several phases to the development review process: